Nadal survives Kyrgios test in Wimbledon thriller

 Nadal started strongly, got pegged back as Kyrgios fueled himself with fury in a second set full of incident, then came through a high-octane tiebreak to take the third.

-The 43rd ranked Kyrgios then gave a reminder that amid all the antics there is a player of huge quality, one of the few with the weapons to challenge the game’s dominant trio, with 33-year-old Nadal the one he seems most able to unsettle.
+The 43rd-ranked Kyrgios then gave a reminder that amid all the antics there is a player of huge quality, one of the few with the weapons to challenge the game’s dominant trio, with 33-year-old Nadal the one he seems most able to unsettle.

+Nadal, however, is not one to take a backward step and again showed his mettle in the clutch moments to come through for a third round meeting with Frenchman Jo-Wilfried Tsonga.

+“When he wants to compete, he’s one of the toughest opponents you can face,” Nadal said of Kyrgios.

+“It’s amazing how good he is able to play, so if he is able to forget all these things, he’s potentially a Grand Slam winner.
+He has a lot of good ingredients to become a champion but, of course, there remains an important one sometimes, and that is the love, the passion for this game.”

-Nadal was in complete control in the early stages and Kyrgios seemingly needed an injection of emotion – or anger – to fire him up.
+Nadal was in complete control in the early stages and Kyrgios seemingly needed an injection of emotion to fire him up.
 The Spaniard duly provided it with his slow-motion movement between points and a surprise toilet break after the first set.

 “Why am I waiting to serve?”
-Kyrgios asked the umpire – the first of a series of progressively angry exchanges.
+Kyrgios asked the umpire.

 The Australian made his mark when he blasted a 143mph (230kph) second serve-ace - the fastest serve of any sort during the tournament so far and the second-fastest second serve in ATP history.
 He followed up with another ace – via a gentle under-arm lob – though still lost the first set comfortably.]

-Kyrgios was far more impressive in the second, breaking early with a fierce forehand down the line that saw the crowd erupt as they realized they were in for a real match.
-That was underlined when Nadal broke back to love – only to drop serve a second time as Kyrgios leveled the match.
+Kyrgios was far more impressive in taking the second, breaking early with a fierce forehand down the line that saw the crowd erupt as they realized they were in for a real match.

 If it made the Australian happy, however, it was hard to tell as he kept up a running dialogue with the umpire, which earned him a warning.
 “You’re no-one.
 You think you’re important.
 You have no idea what’s going on.
 You’re a disgrace,” he said.